 So we’ve settled on this metric:

-We take the number of unique IP addresses seen in a 24-hour period as the number of “visits” to the site during that period.
+We take the number of unique IP addresses seen in a 24-hour period as the number of “visits” to the site during that period (factoring out well-known “bot” user agents, and static requests).
 The number of “visits” in a given month is the sum of those daily visits during that month.

 Does this satisfy the conditions above?